-The knee is a complex joint that moves straight backward as well as twists slightly from side to side.
+The knee is a complex joint that flexes, extends, and twists slightly from side to side.

-The knee is the meeting point of the femur in the upper leg and the tibia in the lower leg.
-The fibula, the other bone in the lower leg, is connected to the joint but is not directly affected by the hinge joint action.
-Another bone, the patella or kneecap, is at the center of the knee.
+The knee is the meeting point of the femur (thigh bone) in the upper leg and the tibia (shinbone) in the lower leg.
+The fibula (calf bone), the other bone in the lower leg, is connected to the joint but is not directly affected by the hinge joint action.
+Another bone, the patella (kneecap), is at the center of the knee.

-Two concave pads of cartilage called menisci disperse the friction created at the meeting of the ends of the tibia and femur.
+Two concave pads of cartilage (strong, flexible tissue) called menisci minimize the friction created at the meeting of the ends of the tibia and femur.

-There are also several key ligaments that connect these bones.
+There are also several key ligaments, a type of fibrous connective tissue, that connect these bones.
 The four key ligaments of the knee are: